Big media rallies on signs of end to Hollywood writers' strike

 Its shares have dropped nearly 14% since the writers' strike started on May 2, while Paramount, Disney and Netflix have lost between 20% and 45%.
 In comparison, the benchmark S&P 500 index has risen nearly 5%.

-Media reports said the agreement includes increased royalties, mandatory staffing for television writing rooms and protections regarding the use of artificial intelligence.
+Media reports said the agreement with the writers includes increased royalties, mandatory staffing for television writing rooms and protections over the use of AI.

 Craig Huber, analyst at Huber Research Partners, said he expected "the new deal to add modestly to" studios' expenses.